-As discussed in Note 2, the financial statements of ERB are intended to present the net assets and changes in net assets of only that portion of the State of New Mexico which are attributable to the transactions of the Fund administered by ERB.
-They do not purport to, and do not present fairly, the financial position of the State of New Mexico as of June 30, 2011 and 2010, and the changes in its financial position, for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 2, the financial statements of ERB are intended to present the plan net position and changes in the plan net position of only that portion of the State of New Mexico which are attributable to the transactions of the Funds administered by ERB.
+They do not purport to, and do not present fairly the financial position of the State of New Mexico as of June 30, 2012 and 2011, and the changes in its financial position, for the year then ended in conformity with accounting principles generally accepted in the United States of America.